vernjan/ctf-writeups/write-ups/TheCatch2022/04-corporate-websites/05-phonebook/README.md

 It worked!
 In a couple of minutes, I got the second half `NGPASS.` So the full password is `TOOSTRONGPASS.`

 However, this is not the original password.
-It's important to understand how LM hashes are generated
+It's important to understand how LM hashes are generated:
 > The user’s password is converted to uppercase.

-So, the original password might be something like `TooStrongPass.` or any other combination.
+So, the original password might be something like `TooStrongPass.`, `TooSTRONGPass.` or **any other combination**.

 I created Python script [find-password.py](../../../../src/main/python/catch22/Phonebook) to enumerate all the possibilities and find the correct one by comparing against `sambaNTPassword` hash.
-I was a bit disappointed when it found no match.
+I was a bit disappointed when it **found no match**.

 So, what else...
 Back to LM hash rules.
 There is one more important:
 > The user's password is restricted to a maximum of fourteen characters.

 Apparently, the original password might have been longer!
 How do I recover it?
 I have the NT hash and I know how the passwords starts.
-I'm probably missing only a couple of characters.
+I'm **probably missing only a couple of characters**.
 Let's try hashcat [Hybrid attack](https://hashcat.net/wiki/doku.php?id=hybrid_attack).

 At first, I dumped all the 8192 password prefixes into [passwords.txt](passwords.txt).